 hi, i'm abram stern (aphid). here are some things i made (or helped make):

-- unburning a series of operative images that works to separate and decode burned-in metadata from FBI aerial surveillance of the 2015 Baltimore Uprising (prototype, firefox works better); featured at KQED arts; see also: Unburning: Technics of Opacity, Oversight, and the Police Surveillance State (2022)
+unburning a series of operative images that works to separate and decode burned-in metadata from FBI aerial surveillance of the 2015 Baltimore Uprising (prototype, firefox works better); featured at KQED arts; see also: Unburning: Technics of Opacity, Oversight, and the Police Surveillance State (2022)

 - smallest procedural utterance subtracts frames of videos, using thresholds of difference to find camera changes in hearings from the Senate Select Committee on Intelligence.
 These camera changes correspond to speaker changes, thus generating a temporal map of discourse.

 - operational character rendition performs ocr (optical character recognition) as an apophenic (mis)reading of unsearchable, low resolution documents published by the SSCI.
 Document analysis is performed, using dictionaries that include a list of watch words used by DHS analysts.
 Some video documentation here that you can seek through if durational net art is not your speed. findings here.